 I created a new blog with Blogger.
 I called it classroomcharts.blogspot.com (I was amazed it was available.)
 I went into the settings of my new blog and added a secret word email address.
 To add pictures to the blog I just email them to that new address and they appear as posts.

 Once I had sent one picture using the secret word email address for my blog, my phone remembered that address and made it super easy to send more pictures.
-From my camera roll I pick the chart I want to send, I usually edit it to crop out edges and the auto enhance makes it look a bit better.
-Then I send the photo by email with the title of the chart as the subject line.
+From my camera roll I pick the chart I want to send.
+I edit the photo to crop out edges and I use the the auto enhance to make it look a bit better.
+Then I send the photo by email, with the title of the chart as the subject line.
 Voila, a few moments later the chart posts to my classroom charts blog and I can find it again easily later.

 To make your own you'll first need to create a blog.
-If you've never done that before there is probably a "create blog" button in the upper right corner of this blog you are reading right now.
+If you've never done that before there is probably a "create blog" button in the upper right corner of this blog you are reading right now, or you can go to blogger.com.
 There is a pretty good tutorial here.
-Then you'll need to adjust your blog settings to accept email submissions.
+You'll need to adjust your blog settings to accept email submissions.
 The screen shot below will help.

 - My students and colleagues can easily access all of the charts.